-An assessment of compliance with the code was undertaken in April 2020 and reported to the Audit Committee which found no departures from the code, although it did note that the review of board effectiveness, taking account of unit based self-assessments against the health and care standards has been deferred due to the Covid-19 pandemic.
+An assessment of compliance with the code was undertaken in April 2020 and reported to the Audit Committee in May 2020 which found no departures from the code, although it did note that the review of board effectiveness, taking account of unit based self-assessments against the health and care standards has been deferred due to the Covid-19 pandemic.

 Breaches in standing orders are reported to the Audit Committee, with one discussed in July 2019 relating to the refurbishment to ward 12 at Singleton Hospital following a fire.
-A building contractor was engaged to undertake the remedial work and a retrospective single tender action form was completed for the works a month after they had commenced.
+A building contractor was engaged to undertake the remedial work and a retrospective single tender action form was completed for £310,786.67, excluding VAT (value-added tax) a month after the work had commenced.
 While there were clear reasons for the need for the work to start as soon possible to ensure service continuity, the course of action did not meet the requirements of public contract regulations or the health board's standing financial instructions, as time constraints are not a justifiable reason for a single tender action.
 While no remedial action could be taken, it was agreed that procurement would be engaged earlier in the process in future to determine a viable and compliant strategy.